Iran's vice-president, 2 cabinet members have new virus: news agency

 ------

-Associated Press writers Aya Batrawy and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report
+Associated Press writers Aya Batrawy and Jon Gambrell in Dubai, United Arab Emirates and Bassem Mroue in Beirut contributed to this report.